seapear/AffinityOnLinux/Guides/Rum/Guide.md

 ![installer](./Screenshots/installer.png)

-Click `Install`, and ignore all the warnings wine throws.
+Click `Install`, and ignore all the warnings Wine throws.
 Once it completes, close the installer.

 Finally, launch the software!